victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 }
 {{< /highlight >}}

-### temporary containers
+### Temporary containers

 A tricky case is a container that is passed as rvalue.
-Althoigh the container may be a temporary, its elements are constructed in a usual way (for exmple, it's possible to get an address of the element) so they are treated like lvalues.
+Althoigh the container may be a temporary, its elements are constructed in a usual way (for example, it's possible to get an address of the element) so they are treated like lvalues.
 Thus, in order to steal elements' content from a temporary container, a forcible `std::move` should be used:

 {{< highlight cpp>}}
 // will fail substitution if `traits::isString<Iterable>`